elm-lang/elm-package/README.md

   * The recommended `license` is BSD3, but of course, you can use whatever license you want.
   * The `exposed-modules` are the subset of modules that people can use when they install your library.
-This ensures that internal details do not need to leak out and pollute the API.
+Use this to stop internal details from polluting your API and cluttering the docs with modules that are not meant for users.
   * For now, you cannot publish libraries with `dependencies` on community libraries.
 It is the highest priority for this project to lift this restriction while ensuring that dependency management